-IRP’s Emerging Poverty Scholars Fellowships provide exceptional junior scholars from underrepresented racial and ethnic populations with flexible funding over a one-year award period.
+IRP’s Emerging Poverty Scholars Fellowships provide exceptional junior scholars from underrepresented racial and ethnic populations with flexible funding over a two-year award period.

 The Fellowship supports the career development and success of these scholars by

 - enhancing the resources available to them;

 - providing high-quality one-on-one mentoring from nationally renowned senior poverty scholars; and